brilliantfantastic/bf/src/blog/2019-03-08-left-kinship/index.md

 But...."Jamie, that's crazy, you will just half-ass all of those or burn out...".

-Fuck you, watch me.
+Well, all I can say is watch me.
 I won't find myself in a situation where I can't afford to keep a good thing going.
 You miss out on opportunities doing that.

 I am more driven than ever before.